manas94gupta/Arcade-Game-Frogger-Clone/README.md

-# Classic Arcade Game
+# Bug Me Not

 ## Introduction
-This is a clone of a classic arcade game called frogger.
+Bug Me Not is a simple arcade game where the user has to avoid the bugs and reach the end.
 Working of the game engine is in engine.js, along with the helper functions in resource.js.
 The enemy and player object data and their functioning is in app.js.

 ## How to Play
 * Open index.html in a browser.